 This part is pretty simple: Execute the trade!
 The specifics here will depend on the individual ICO, exchange, and procedures.

 Ideally, after the execution of the trade, your new coins will go right into your crypto wallet (whichever of the many types you choose) for safekeeping.
-Then, it’s a matter of sitting back and letting the market dictate what happens with your new investment.
+From there, ICO investors are largely at the mercy of the market to dictate what happens with your new investment.

 If you’re ready to start building your crypto portfolio with ICOs or existing cryptocurrencies, a great way to start is by opening an account on the SoFi Invest® brokerage platform.
-You can use the app to start purchasing crypto as well as other types of investments such as stocks, exchange-traded funds, and even IPOs.
+You can use the app to buy cryptocurrency as well as other types of investments such as stocks, exchange-traded funds, and even IPOs.

 Photo credit: iStock/ismagilov

 2Terms and conditions apply.
 Earn a bonus (as described below) when you open a new SoFi Digital Assets LLC account and buy at least $50 worth of any cryptocurrency within 7 days.
 The offer only applies to new crypto accounts, is limited to one per person, and expires on December 31, 2022.
 Once conditions are met and the account is opened, you will receive your bonus within 7 days.
 SoFi reserves the right to change or terminate the offer at any time without notice.